 This effort would pave the way for new supercomputing centers to be created across the country.
 These centers would assist small businesses in finding areas where supercomputing could help them stay competitive, as well as develop software specifically designed to meet the needs of small businesses.

-Sad to say, without a serious push into new technologies such as supercomputing, the U.S. is likely to see continued erosion in our industrial sector.
-Supercomputing will help us compete through brains, not brawn.
-It will also help revitalize the nation's leadership in the critical areas of computational science, engineering and product design.
+Without a serious push into new technologies like supercomputing, the United States is likely to see continued erosion in its industrial sector.
+Supercomputing can help us compete through brains, not brawn.

+It also can help revitalize the nation's leadership in the critical areas of computational science, engineering and product design.
 Without smart intervention now, we'll be left lagging as other countries leapfrog ahead using affordable, powerful computing to increase their efficiency and maximize the impact of innovative thinking.

-Just as the ATM has replaced the bank teller, desktop supercomputing simulations will begin replacing physical testing labs and transforming old-fashioned heavy industry into light, adaptable and efficient businesses for the future.
+Just as the ATM has replaced the bank teller, desktop supercomputing simulations soon will begin replacing physical testing labs and transforming old-fashioned heavy industry into light, adaptable and efficient businesses for the future.

-The democratization of supercomputing is happening, is U.S. enterprise ready?
+The democratization of supercomputing is happening.
+Is American enterprise ready?